-Finland Road Trip – Santa Clause, Reindeer, Sauna & Mosquitos!
+Finland Road Trip Itinerary – Santa Clause, Reindeer, Sauna & Mosquitos!

 I finally did it!
 I had reached the most northern part in Europe and the North Cape was totally worth the extra kilometers Louie and I had to drive to get to the famous cliff.
 The northern part of Norway had been an absolute pleasure.
-It was time for my Finland road trip!
+It was time for my Finland Road Trip Itinerary!

 Finland; the land of Santa Clause, reindeer, sauna’s and mosquitos!
 I was excited was for this one.
 Oh yes, and slowly but surely I would experience nighttime again as I had not seen darkness for the last 3 weeks due to the midnight sun!

 Finland Road Trip – What Route Should You Take?